SteveMacenski/helix_exp/README.md

 runs the post_process for all .bmp files in directory, stores the ROIandPnts images for troubleshooting, then rodPoints.txt file for the points.

 Zip folder and place this and the raw data into a descriptive folder name on the external drive

-# Andy's work

-He'll read in the points after a quick quality control check in matlab and run scripts.

-TODO analysis
-        - clutering validation